noiredayz/node-wav-player/README.md

 ---------------------------------------
 ## <a id="Release-Note">Release Note</a>

+* v0.2.1 (2021-07-17)
+  Forked the project with plans to expand support for other OS'.
+Dead project?
+NOIDONTTHINKSO Added a trivial patch by Kiraseira (deleted github account) to support sound playback using aplay under FreeBSD and DragonflyBSD
 * v0.2.0 (2020-10-27)
   Added error catching to spawn child process (Thanks to [@Tmp2k](https://github.com/Tmp2k), [#7](https://github.com/futomi/node-wav-player/pull/7))
 * v0.1.0 (2018-10-26)